NetworkBlockDevice/nbd/doc/proto.md

       server has multiple alternate names for a single export, or a default export was specified.

-    The server MUST NOT fail an NDB_OPT_GO sent with the same parameters as a previous NBD_OPT_INFO which returned successfully (i.e. with `NBD_REP_SERVER`) unless in the intervening time the client has negotiated other options.
-The server MUST return the same transmission flags with NDB_OPT_GO as a previous NDB_OPT_INFO unless in the intervening time the client has negotiated other options.
+    The server MUST NOT fail an NBD_OPT_GO sent with the same parameters as a previous NBD_OPT_INFO which returned successfully (i.e. with `NBD_REP_SERVER`) unless in the intervening time the client has negotiated other options.
+The server MUST return the same transmission flags with NBD_OPT_GO as a previous NBD_OPT_INFO unless in the intervening time the client has negotiated other options.
     The values of the transmission flags MAY differ from what was sent earlier in response to an earlier `NBD_OPT_INFO` (if any), and/or